 The Power of Two program provides one-to-one short-term support to patients and their families coping with Crohn's disease and ulcerative colitis.
 Individuals participating in the program are matched to volunteers who have had similar challenges and experiences for phone, email, or Skype conversations.
 This program is open to patients with IBD as well as parents of children with IBD.

 Are you interested in supporting others with IBD?
 Apply to be a mentor in the Power of Two program!
-Please contact Amber Martin at firstname.lastname@example.org for more information and an application.
+Please contact Alicia Barron at firstname.lastname@example.org for more information and an application.

 Become a citizen scientist and influence IBD research by proposing, discussing, and voting on research questions through our CCFA Partners program, a revolutionary research network for individuals with IBD.

 CCFA's Camp Oasis is a fun place for learning, playing and healing.
 This co-ed residential summer camp program enriches the lives of children with Crohn's disease and Ulcerative Colitis.
-For more information about Camp Oasis, please contact Amber Martin at (972) 386 - 0607 Ext.
-2702 or email@example.com
+For more information about Camp Oasis, please contact Alicia Barron at email@example.com.

 - I’ll Be Determined teaches disease management choices through games and videos: www.ibdetermined.org